Professor of Environmental History, Social Sciences

 I am an environmental historian who examines the shared histories of people and watersheds.
 My current research explores the connections between landscape change, mining, and environmental health in Lake Superior and other boreal watersheds.

-During 2012-2013, I am the King Carl XVI Gustaf Professor of Environmental Science, in residence in the Department of Historical, Philosophical and Religious studies at Umeå University.
+During 2012-2013, I was the King Carl XVI Gustaf Professor of Environmental Science, in residence in the Department of Historical, Philosophical and Religious studies at Umeå University.

 Links of Interest